ImanovFuad/Python/Object-model.md

 The methods illustrated above return a single object instance (_Observation_ or _Forecast_ types) a list of instances.
 In all cases, it is up to the clients to handle the returned entities.

-This class also tells you the PyOWM library version and the currently supported OWM web API version.

 ### The Location class
 The _Location_ class represents a location in the world.
 Each instance stores the geographic name of the location, the longitude/latitude couple and the country name.
-These data are retrieved from the OWM web API responses' payloads.
+These data are retrieved from the OWM web API 2.5 responses' payloads.

 ### The Weather class
 This class is a databox containing information about weather conditions in a place.
 Stored data include text information such as weather status (sunny/rainy/snowy/...) and numeric information such as the values of measured phyisical entities (mx/min/current temperatures, wind speed/orientation, humidity, pressure, cloud coverage, ...).